Rivet user manual: Quickstart

 \paragraph{Bootstrap script}

-For those not using Debian/Ubuntu systems, we have written a bootstrapping script which will download tarballs of Rivet, AGILe and the other required libraries, expand them and build them in the right order with the correct build flags.
+We have written a bootstrapping script which will download tarballs of Rivet, AGILe and the other required libraries, expand them and build them in the right order with the correct build flags.
 This is generally nicer than doing it all by hand, and virtually essential if you want to use the existing versions of FastJet, HepMC, generator libraries, and so on from CERN AFS: there are issues with these versions which the script works around, which you won't find easy to do yourself.

-To run the script, we recommend that you choose a personal installation directory.
-Personally, I make a \kbd{\home/local} directory for this purpose, to avoid polluting my home directory with a lot of files.
+To run the script, we recommend that you choose a personal installation directory, i.e.\ make a \kbd{\home/local} directory for this purpose, to avoid polluting your home directory with a lot of files.
 If you already use a directory of the same name, you might want to use a separate one, say \kbd{\home/rivetlocal}, such that if you need to delete everything in the installation area you can do so without difficulties.

-Now, change directory to your build area (you may also want to make this, e.g. \kbd{\home/build}), and download the script:\\ \inp{wget \url{http://svn.hepforge.org/rivet/bootstrap/rivet-bootstrap}}\\ \inp{chmod +x rivet-bootstrap}\\ Now run it to get some help: \inp{./rivet-bootstrap --help}\\ Now to actually do the install: for example, to bootstrap Rivet and AGILe to the install area specified as the prefix argument, run this:\\ \inp{./rivet-bootstrap --install-agile --prefix=\val{localdir}}
+Now, change directory to your build area (you may also want to make this, e.g. \kbd{\home/build}), and download the script:\\ \inp{wget \url{http://rivet.hepforge.org/svn/bootstrap/rivet-bootstrap}}\\ \inp{chmod +x rivet-bootstrap}\\ Now run it to get some help: \inp{./rivet-bootstrap --help}\\ Now to actually do the install: for example, to bootstrap Rivet and AGILe to the install area specified as the prefix argument, run this:\\ \inp{./rivet-bootstrap --install-agile --prefix=\val{localdir}}

 If you are running on a system where the CERN AFS area is mounted as \path{/afs/cern.ch}, then the bootstrap script will attempt to use the pre-built HepMC\cite{Dobbs:2001ck}, LHAPDF\cite{Whalley:2005nh}, FastJet\cite{Cacciari:2005hq,fastjetweb} and GSL libraries from the LCG software area.
 Either way, finally the bootstrap script will write out a file containing the environment settings which will make the system useable.
 You can source this file, e.g. \kbd{source rivetenv.sh} to make your current shell ready-to-go for a Rivet run (use \kbd{rivetenv.csh} if you are a C shell user).